Talitrus/BISC2584_Intro2Prog/Intro.md

----
-title: Programming Fundamentals for Intro to Bioinformatics
-layout: post
----
 # Programming Fundamentals for Intro to Bioinformatics
-The examples in this document are written for Python 2.7.
+The examples in this document are written for Python 3.6.

 ## Variables
 You can store information (e.g. a number or other kind of data) in a variable.
 When you first use a variable, you must give it a name.
 You can **assign** certain values or other data to a variable by using the equal sign.